OffchainLabs/nitro/docs/tx-lifecycle.md

 ##### 3a.
 What if the Sequencer never includes our transaction?

 Even if the Sequencer never includes our transaction in a batch, the client can include it in the L2 by posting in the delayed inbox and the "force including" it after some delay period (currently ~24 hours on Arbitrum One).
+(Note that the Sequencer is forced to include messages from the delayed Inbox in the queued order that they appear on chain.
+Thus, it can't selectively delay particular messages while including others; i.e., delaying the message at the front of the queue means delaying all messages behind it as well.)

 **See:**